facebookincubator/antlir/website/docs/coding-conventions/python.md

 -   Please work to eliminate `base_module` from `TARGETS` files.
 This is deprecated throughout Facebook, and generally complicates code comprehension.
-In other words, your module in `fbcode/fs_image/foo.py` should be importable as `fs_image.foo`.
+In other words, your module in `fbcode/antlir/foo.py` should be importable as `antlir.foo`.
 -   Use absolute imports.
 Two exceptions are OK:
     -   Access sibling libraries: `from . import sibling_module`
     -   Access parent from tests: `from .. import module_being_tested`.